 The Early Years leader is Miss Berry (Assistant Headteacher).
-If you have any queries of questions about transition in Nursery send an email to the school email for the attention of Miss Berry or give her a quick ring in school.
+If you have any queries of questions about transition in Nursery, then please send an email to the school for the attention of Miss Berry or give her a quick ring.

 The main and most important way to help your child prepare for September is to devote time to their emotional wellbeing.
 Talk positively to them about school and keep having FUN at home!

-Here is some optional information that you might find helpful.
+Here is some vital information that you might find helpful.
 The SEND Transition page has more information.

 We can not stress how vital it is to talk away to your child and in time they will (or already might) chat away back to you!
 This is a vital foundation to learning.
-The website above encourages ways to do this.
-Expanding a child's vocabulary is also key.
-CBBC have a great short programme called Yakka Dee which is great for this.
+Please click on the link below to find out more information.